 - a discrimination claim often 'piggy backs' the substantive unfair dismissal claim (to increase the award)

 - happy employees

 - adverse publicity

-I will assist you in ensuring that you do not fall foul of the anti-discrimination laws and help you deal with any complaints of discrimination.
-I will guide you through the complex nature of discrimination law to help you avoid a costly Employment Tribunal claim resulting from your inadvertently discriminating.
+We will assist you in ensuring that you do not fall foul of the anti-discrimination laws and help you deal with any complaints of discrimination.
+We will guide you through the complex nature of discrimination law to help you avoid a costly Employment Tribunal claim resulting from your inadvertently discriminating.

 We are here to help you.
 Please contact me Amy Ross-Sercombe, on freephone 0800 083 0815 or via email firstname.lastname@example.org